The Ultimate Guide to Motivating Your Protagonist

 Here’s an example from Mulan (1998):

-Scene Motivations: Mulan experiences various scene motivations ranging from “gain the acceptance of the other soldiers,” “don’t get caught as a woman,” and “save Shang from falling to his death.”
+Scene Goal: Mulan experiences various scene motivations ranging from “gain the acceptance of the other soldiers,” “don’t get caught as a woman,” and “save Shang from falling to his death.”
 Each one corresponds to a specific event in the plot.

 Motivating Your Protagonist Based on Human Psychology